StasyanOi/mask-overlay/README.md

 # medical-mask-overlay

-This project presents functionality for applying medical masks to a face.
+This project presents functionality for applying medical masks to face images.

 To setup the environment - take a look at the setup.sh.